This Easy Grilled Flank Steak starts with a flavorful marinade made with pantry ingredients before grilling it to perfection!

 - Beef can take a longer marinating time than chicken or seafood.
 Marinate overnight or place the flank steak in the marinade early in the day you’re planning to grill for the best results.

-- Slice the meat thinly across the grain.
+- PRO-Tip: Slice the meat thinly across the grain (this is from one long side to the other).
 This makes for tender slices.